Beginner's Guide to Journaling

 Be gentle with yourself.
 Journaling can bring up difficult emotions.
 Take breaks when needed and practice self-compassion.

 Disclaimer: While journaling can be therapeutic, it is not a substitute for professional mental health care.
-If you're experiencing trauma, PTSD, or mental health concerns, please consult with a qualified therapist or counselor.
+If you are experiencing trauma, PTSD, or mental health concerns, please consult with a qualified therapist or counselor.